nowcommunity/nowdatabase/documentation/components/frontend.md

 **editingComponents and validator errors**

-If an editingComponent has an error, the `field` value of the component is added to the `fieldsWithErrors` array in the context. editingComponents have a useEffect hook that runs every time their `error` value changes which either adds or removes them from the `fieldsWithErrors` array.
-This array is used to make sure all fields have a proper value before allowing the user to add a new entry (the "Finalize Entry" button is disabled if `fieldsWithErrors` has anything in it).
-The user is also shown which fields are invalid:
+editingComponents have a useEffect hook that runs every time their `error` value changes which either adds or removes them from the `fieldsWithErrors` object in the context.
+This object is used to make sure all fields have a proper value before allowing the user to add a new entry (the "Finalize Entry" button is disabled if `fieldsWithErrors` has anything in it).
+It is also used to show the user which fields are invalid:

 ![setFieldsWithErrors](../images/errorlist.png)

-In addition to this, the WriteButton component has a similar useEffect hook that validates every field in `editData` once when the user starts editing or creating a new entry.
-This is done because otherwise missing fields in tabs the user has not visited are not acknowledged in the list of invalid fields.
+In addition to editingComponents, the WriteButton component has a similar useEffect hook that validates every field in `editData` once when the user starts editing or creating a new entry.
+This is done because otherwise missing fields in tabs the user has not visited are not added to the `fieldsWithErrors` object.

-Instead of calling the `setFieldsWithErrors` function directly with the new array of errors, components pass an updater function to it.
+Instead of calling the `setFieldsWithErrors` function directly with the new error object, components pass an updater function to it.

 ![setFieldsWithErrors](../images/setFieldsWithErrors.png)